Understanding Uncertainty Sampling via Equivalent Loss: Uncertainty Sampling for Binary Classification

 For linear classifiers, $|\theta^\top x|$ is proportional to the distance from a sample to the classification hyperplane.
 The margin-based uncertainty captures the intuition that the closer a sample is to the classification hyperplane, the more uncertain the learner is about the sample.

-\begin{example}[Threshold-based uncertainty \citep{orabona2011better, mussmann2018uncertainty, tifrea2022uniform}] The pool-based version of Example 2 works with a fixed set of samples and results in a threshold-based uncertainty function.
-At each time step, the algorithm will query the most uncertain sample in the given dataset with index $i_{t} = \argmin_{i\in \mathcal{U}_t} |\theta^{\top} X_i|$ where the set $\mathcal{U}_t$ contains the indices of unqueried samples at time $t$.
+\begin{example}[Threshold-based uncertainty] A threshold-based uncertainty function is to only query the samples of which the uncertainty is above a certain threshold \citep{orabona2011better, mussmann2018uncertainty}.
+The pool-based active learning that always queries the most uncertain sample also results in a threshold-based uncertainty function \citep{tifrea2022uniform}.
+To see that, at each time step, the algorithm will query the most uncertain sample in the given dataset with index $i_{t} = \argmin_{i\in \mathcal{U}_t} |\theta^{\top} X_i|$ where the set $\mathcal{U}_t$ contains the indices of unqueried samples at time $t$.
 Such a procedure can be captured by the following uncertainty function

 where $\gamma>0$ is a hyper-parameter that may change over time. \citet{tifrea2022uniform} analyze this uncertainty function and derive some negative theoretical results on its performance.
 Specifically, they consider the following loss for a logistic regression model